-The Regional Governing Board is an entity established in each behavioral health RBHA by the counties which governs the RBHA.
+The Regional Governing Board (RGB) is an entity established in each behavioral health RBHA by the counties which governs the RBHA.
 The board consists of one county board member from each county in the RBHA.
 Board members serve for staggered terms of three years and until their successors are appointed and qualified.
 Board members must serve without compensation but will be reimbursed for their actual and necessary expenses.
-The primary functions of the Regional Governing Board include:
+The primary functions of the RGB include:

 - 1. Appointment of a Regional Administrator who is responsible for the administration and management of the RBHA. - 2.
 Utilization of a regional advisory committee consisting of consumers, providers, and other interested parties and other task forces, subcommittees, or other committees as it deems necessary and appropriate to carry out its duties under this section. - 3.
 Ensure that each county in a RBHA provides funding for the operation of the behavioral health authority and for the provision of behavioral health services in the RBHA.
 The total amount of funding provided by counties shall be equal to one dollar for every three dollars from the General Fund.
 At least forty percent of such amount shall consist of local and county tax revenue, and the remainder shall consist of other non-federal sources.
-The Regional Governing Board, in consultation with all counties in the RBHA, shall determine the amount of funding to be provided by each county.
-Any general funds transferred from regional centers for the provision of community-based behavioral health services after July 1, 2004, and funds received by a RBHA for the provision of behavioral health services to children under section 71-826 shall be excluded from any calculation of county matching funds under this subsection (71-808).

-- 4. Approve an annual regional budget plan (RBP) to be submitted to DBH for approval. - a.
-Monitor and approve changes to the RBP that may be made during the course of the year. - b.
-Assuring additional tax match can be match, if necessary.
+The RGB, in consultation with all counties in the RBHA, shall determine the amount of funding to be provided by each county.
+Any general funds transferred from regional centers for the provision of community-based behavioral health services after July 1, 2004, and funds received by a RBHA for the provision of behavioral health services to children under section 71-826 shall be excluded from any calculation of county matching funds under this subsection (71-808). - 4.
+Approve an annual regional budget plan (RBP) to be submitted to DBH for approval. - a.
+Monitor and approve changes to the RBP that may occur during the year. - b.
+Assure additional tax match can be matched, if necessary. - c.
+The RGB may authorize submission of a preliminary RBP, by the Regional Administrator, prior to final RGB approval.
+Contracts will not be issued without final RGB approval.